Career and Leadership Resources

 (RFPD 3890) This class furthers the professional development of students in the Retail Merchandising and Fashion Product Development major.
 The course emphasizes career development in preparation for future work experiences and employment through resume and cover letter writing, development of interview skills, job search strategies, professional writing, discussion of current key topics within the retail and fashion industry, and a variety of other professional experiences.
 Past groups have completed innovative class projects including real-life case study presentations to Fortune 100 companies.

-(SPST 4250) Students will explore career planning through discussions and activities related to professional development, branding, and developing an intentional plan to grow as lifelong learners following graduation.
-Assignments and activities in the course prepare students to be dynamic and thoughtful contributors to their workplaces or graduate schools post-graduation.
-This course is intended for upperclass students in the Bachelor of Specialized Studies program and is co-taught by University College and CLDC staff.
+(SPST 4250) Students will explore career planning through discussions and activities related to professional development, job searching, and identifying what it means to have a successful, fulfilling life after graduation.
+Assignments and activities in the course prepare students to be dynamic and thoughtful contributors to their workplace or graduate school post-graduation.
+This course is intended for senior students in the Bachelor of Specialized Studies program.

 Independent Study in Psychology